Some links in this post may be affiliate links

 If you would like to add these vibrant plants to your collection, you may acquire them online from Etsy (Link to Etsy).

-Copperleaf Plant grows best in bright, indirect light away from direct sunlight.
+Copperleaf Plant flourishes in bright indirect light.
 A spot infront of a brightly-lit window is ideal for this plant.
 Keep it away from direct sunlight to avoid scorching the leaves.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-During summer, you may move your Fire Dragon Plant outdoors for some sun but acclimate it gradually to prevent scorching.
+During summer, you may move the plant outdoors for some sun but acclimate it gradually to prevent scorching.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 150C.

-Copperleaf Plant prefers moderate warmth within the range of 18-270C.
-Keep it away from drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to leaf drop and reduced growth.
+Copperleaf Plant prefers a warmth of 18-270C.
+Keep it away from drafts from windy doors, drafty windows, AC units, hot air vents and others to prevent temperature flactuations which can lead to leaf drop and reduced growth.

-Withhold feeding during the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.
+Withhold feeding in the cold season (fall and winter) as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.

-Repot the Jacob's Coat into a pot 1 size larger than the current one.
-Ensure that it has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
+Use a pot 1 size larger than the current one.
+Ensure that it has a drainage hole to avoid getting soggy to prevent root-rot.
 Check out these ceramic pots with drainage holes on Amazon.

 Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer and place the plant infront of a well-lit window.